September 10 – 16, 2023

 One day is reserved for a field trip into Bozeman for a “quilt crawl,” the fiber fabric antique equivalent of a pub crawl.
 The “cowgirl” element of this retreat is that you’ll have plenty of time to ride horses, hike, fish, explore, relax on the porch or whatever you wish.
 If you bring your non quilting partner, never fear.
 They’ll have more things to do than you’ve got fabric scraps.

-The adult only retreat features international quilt teachers Charlotte Warr Andersen and Georgia Bonesteel.
+The adult only retreat features international quilt teachers, Georgia Bonesteel and Charlotte Warr Andersen.
 For further information on our renowned teachers, please visit their personal websites via the links provided at the bottom.
 Come join us for another wonderful week of quilting, riding camaraderie and wonderful scenery.
 Bring your husband or friends, and they can enjoy the riding and fishing while you quilt to your heart’s content!

 Please e-mail us for further information on this quilt retreat.
 Quilters, can you imagine a more perfect vacation than a combination of quilting, horseback riding, fishing and just plain relaxing?

-This will be our 27th year hosting the retreat with our great International Teachers, Georgia Bonesteel and Charlotte Warr Andersen.
-Each year they design a pattern that is associated with the ranch and its surrounding beauty.
+This will be our 28th year hosting the retreat with our great International Teachers, Georgia Bonesteel and Charlotte Warr Andersen.
+Each year Charlotte designs a pattern that is associated with the ranch and its surrounding beauty.
 Classes are taught in the morning, leaving afternoons free to ride, fish, hike, or continue quilting or relaxing.

 Most evenings find us back quilting in the lodge.
 Wednesday we venture to Bozeman to visit our local quilt shops and all the wonderful, unique stores in our historic downtown.
 The camaraderie, sharing of tips and ideas, and making new quilting friends are wonderful experiences shared by many quilters returning every year.
 Husbands are welcome, or you can make it a vacation for yourself alone or with girlfriends.
 There is plenty for the non quilters to do, so you are free to quilt to your heart’s content!